- May 15

 Researchers determined that those who self-identified as gay or lesbian were more than two times as likely as heterosexuals to have an alcohol or tobacco use disorder categorized as “severe.”
 Meanwhile, bisexual respondents were three times likelier to have a severe substance use disorder, putting this group at even greater risk.

-Transgender Substance Abuse Rates
+Transgender Substance Misuse Rates

 The National LGBT Health Education Center reveals that transgender women and trans-feminine youth are at particular risk.
 Transgender women who experience psychological abuse due to their non-conforming gender identity have:

-- Three to four times higher odds of using marijuana, cocaine or alcohol.
+- Three to four times higher odds of using marijuana, cocaine, or alcohol.

 - Eight times higher odds of using any substance.